Bougainville Island: Attempts at independence

 In 1949, the Territory of New Guinea, including Bougainville, merged with the Australian Territory of Papua, forming the Territory of Papua and New Guinea, a United Nations Trust Territory under Australian administration.
 On 9 September 1975, the Parliament of Australia passed the Papua New Guinea Independence Act 1975.
 On 11 September 1975, Bougainville declared itself the Republic of the North Solomons.
 Though it was later absorbed politically into Papua New Guinea.

 Between 1988 and 1998, the Bougainville Civil War claimed over 15,000 lives.
 Peace talks brokered by New Zealand began in 1997 and led to autonomy.
 A multinational Peace Monitoring Group (PMG) under Australian leadership was deployed.
 In 2001, a peace agreement was signed, including the promise of a referendum on independence from Papua New Guinea.
-This referendum was held between 23 November and 7 December 2019, with results being declared on 11 December.
-The referendum question was a choice between greater autonomy within Papua New Guinea or full independence.
-Of the valid votes, 98.31% were in favour of full independence.
-The vote is not binding; the Government of Papua New Guinea has the final say on the status of Bougainville.
+The referendum was held in November and December 2019, with 98.31% of voters choosing independence, and a turnout of 87.38%.
+Results were not contested by any parties.

+The referendum was non-binding, and was followed by consultation between the Bougainville and PNG governments.
+Agreement was reached that Bougainville would achieve independence and sovereignty no sooner than 2025 and no later than 2027, however this requires ratification from the national parliament and the Papuan prime minister James Marape has not explicitly committed to Bougainville becoming separate from PNG.
+In March 2025, the Bougainville Leaders Consultation Forum recommended that the date of independence be set for 1 September 2027.
+In July 2026, the Forum set 1 September 2027 as the date for self-governance, to be followed by full independence on 1 September 2030.